Your resume is the first impression a potential employer has of you.

 You need to be sure you tick all the boxes of the job description.
 This means writing and rewriting your resume for every single job you apply for.

 List the required skills from the job description on your resume.

 Yes, this means using their exact wording in the job description.

-For example, if the description says something like “must be a team leader” then on your resume state something such as “Managerial Skills: Team leader for awesome project A” then describe project or why it was important to the company.
+For example, if the description says something like “must be a team leader” then on your resume needs to state something such as “Managerial Skills: Team leader for awesome project A”.
+Then describe Project A and why it was important to the company.